MicrosoftDocs/well-architected/well-architected/scalability/tradeoffs.md

 - To optimize performance and maximize availability, application code should first try to [get OAuth access tokens silently from a cache](/azure/active-directory/develop/msal-net-acquire-token-silently) before attempting to acquire a token from the identity provider.
 OAuth is a technological standard that allows you to securely share information between services without exposing your password.

-- Make sure to integrate critical security alerts and logs into security information and event management (SIEM) systems without introducing a high volume of low-value data, which can increase costs and false positives and decrease performance.
+- Make sure to integrate critical security alerts and logs into security information and event management (SIEM) systems without introducing a high volume of low-value data.
+Low-value data can increase SIEM costs and false positives and decrease performance.
 For more information, see [Security logs and alerts using Azure services](../security/monitor-logs-alerts.md).

 - Use [Azure Active Directory Connect (Azure AD Connect)](/azure/active-directory/hybrid/connect/whatis-azure-ad-connect) to synchronize your on-premises directory with your cloud directory.
 Various factors affect the performance of Azure AD Connect.
 Ensure Azure AD Connect has enough capacity to keep underperforming systems from impeding security and productivity.